-Since you've come to this article, we're assuming that you're considering purchasing property on a Greek island or mainland.
-You may be wondering therefore what the process is of buying property in Greece.
+Since you’ve come to this article, we’re assuming that you’re considering purchasing a residence on a Greek island or mainland.

 This makes it an extremely affordable country to relocate to and thus making the dream of living near idyllic beaches in the warm Mediterranean weather much more attainable.